GabrielFdeOliveira/Wallys-Widgets/PLAN.md

 I used JavaScript, since it's the language I'm more familiar with ✅

 4- Test:
-Test the program with various input sizes and pack configurations to ensure that it is working correctly. ✅
+Test the solution with various input sizes and pack configurations to ensure that it is working correctly. ✅

 5- Refactor:
 Refactor the code if I can, trying to improve performance, readability, and maintainability.